These funds seek to maximize income while maintaining their appropriate risk levels.

 If you're not certain where you land on the risk tolerance spectrum, take our simple online quiz to help you determine your investing style.

-Pursues income by investing in municipal bonds, including higher yielding and higher risk bonds, that are mostly federally tax-exempt
+Explore the Thrivent High Income Municipal Bond Fund, pursuing income by investing in municipal bonds, like tax-exempt, higher yielding and higher risk bonds.

-*You could lose money by investing in the Thrivent Money Market Fund.
-Although the Thrivent Money Market Fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
-An investment in the Thrivent Money Market Fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-The Thrivent Money Market Fund's sponsor has no legal obligation to provide financial support to the Thrivent Money Market Fund, and you should not expect that the sponsor will provide financial support to the Thrivent Money Market Fund at any time.
+*You could lose money by investing in the Fund.
+Although the Fund seeks to preserve the value of your investment at $1.00 per share, it cannot guarantee it will do so.
+An investment in the Fund is not a bank account and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+The Fund's sponsor is not required to reimburse the Fund for losses, and you should not expect that the sponsor will provide financial support to the Fund at any time, including during periods of market stress.